Zambia Africa Forges Ties with Northwest Artist

 After 25 years teaching art at public schools in the state of Washington, Russell Ford is preparing to launch the next chapter of his career on the other side of the world.
-Last year, Ford received an invitation to go to a small town in Zambia, Africa and become the first artist-in-residence art teacher at Wayiwayi Art Studio and Gallery.
+Last year, Ford received an invitation to become the first artist-in-residence art teacher at Wayiwayi Art Studio and Gallery in Zambia, Africa.

 Wayiwayi (pronounced weywey) is a well-established art studio and school in the Livingston community, near Victoria Falls.
 If you’re not sure where that is – it’s in southern Africa – just across the river from Zimbabwe.
 Lawrence and Agnes Yombwe, well known artists and activists in Zambia, are the studio’s artists and teachers.

 Ford heard about the Wayiwayi school through an organization called Global Sojourns Giving Circle (GSGC) – a small charity dedicated to educating children in southern Africa.
 In particular, GSGC helps to support positive endeavors to repair and build self-esteem of African girls and young women who have experienced abuse.
 One of these endeavors is the work ongoing at the Wayiwayi school.

 Wayiwayi works closely with girls in the community to improve their lives and foster personal growth through creative development.
 In Zambia – as with many other African countries – it is common for women to take a back seat in decision-making for the family and the community at large.
 Despite the fact that women carry the burden of the family workload they are undervalued and inequality is prevalent (as demonstrated through abuse, abandonment, and poverty).

 The WayiWayi school promotes the idea that women can be the catalyst for positive change in the community.
 To facilitate this process, the school helps girls and young women find the much needed strength, courage, and self confidence to develop their creative talents, unique abilities, and leadership skills.